-Officer Samantha Kozlowski has been a Police Officer in the Town of Amherst, NY since 2007 and is currently assigned to the Patrol Division.
+Detective Samantha Kozlowski has been a Police Officer in the Town of Amherst, NY since 2007.
+In 2022, she was promoted to the Detective Bureau.
 She is a certified Police Instructor, Field Training Officer, School Liaison Officer and serves as a Safety Officer and Crisis Intervention Team member.
 She is also a volunteer Firefighter and EMT.
 Samantha became a WNY Helpline Peer in 2018, Director in 2019, and currently serves as the organization’s Secretary.

 Treasurer / Chair, Fundraising, Pre-Incident Education,